 Looking past the freezing temps, logistical nightmares, and constantly changing weather, hiking in Iceland in winter is a blast—of cold air!
-But without the crowds and access to places you can’t normally get to, it’s also the most freeing time to visit for the adventurous spirit.
+But with access to places you can’t normally get to—and sans crowds—it’s also the most freeing time to visit for the adventurous spirit.

 Our 20-minute trip is nearing the third hour.

 The squalling winds make it hard to keep my eyes open, but I manage to squeeze in a glance at our car in the icy abyss.
 As I trudge on through knee-deep snow, razor-sharp snowflakes whiz by my face, and I can’t help but think of how different everything was just a few months ago.
 And how different it will be in a few more.

 Come spring and summer, these trails will be littered with people.
 There’ll be tents wherever you turn, the huts at surplus, and the Laugavegur Trail will feel like rush hour in downtown Jakarta.